Practical graph signal sampling with log-linear size scaling: Experimental settings

 \subsection{Initialization details}

 We wish to evaluate all the algorithms on an equal footing.
-So for evaluating graph squared coherences, we use the same number of random vectors $O(10\log(n))$ and an order 30 polynomial wherever filtering is needed for the \AlgRand{}, \AlgDC{} and \AlgAVM{} methods.
+So for evaluating graph squared coherences using Function \ref{alg:cumCoh}, we use the same number of random vectors $10\log(n)$ corresponding to $c = 10$, $\epsilon = 0.01$, and an order 30 polynomial wherever filtering is needed for the \AlgRand{}, \AlgDC{}, and \AlgAVM{} methods.
+Larger $c$ and smaller $\epsilon$ values result in a more accurate approximation of squared coherences, but also require more computations.
+We choose those particular values to achieve a balance between the approximation accuracy and the amount of computations.
 The degree of the polynomial is selected so as to be larger than the diameter of most graphs we consider.

 The various algorithms we consider have some hard-coded parameter values. \AlgSP{} has just one parameter $k$ to which we assign $k=4$. \AlgEDfree{} has a few more parameters to tune like $\nu,\eta$.
 In \cite{sakiyama2019eigendecomposition} the parameter $\nu$ is chosen experimentally to be 75, but in our experiments we run the \AlgEDfree{} algorithm on a wide range of $\nu$ values around 75 --- $\nu=[0.075, 7.5, 75, 750, 75000]$, and select the value of $\nu$ that maximizes SNR.
-We chose this wide range of values experimentally, as we observed cases where optimal reconstruction SNR was achieved at $\nu$ values differing from the proposed 75 by several orders of magnitude when consider different topologies, graph sizes and Laplacians.
+We chose this wide range of values experimentally, as we observed cases where optimal reconstruction SNR was achieved at $\nu$ values differing from the proposed 75 by several orders of magnitude when we considered different topologies, graph sizes and Laplacians.
 As for the sampling times, we choose the sampling time corresponding to the $\nu$ chosen as per the maximum SNR.
 We experimentally determine $\eta$ the same way as in the original implementation.
 For the \AlgDC{} algorithm, we choose $\Delta=0.9$.